BGSU-LITS/omeka-plugin-ImportHyperlink/README.md

 # omeka-plugin-ImportHyperlink
-Omeka plugin to import details about a Hyperlink including embed code.
+Omeka plugin to import details about a hyperlink including embed code.
 Information is obtained via the OEmbed protocol and other forms of structured data.

-When editing an item of the Hyperlink type, and checkbox labeled Import will be provided underneath the URL element.
+To use this plugin, you must add two elements to an Item Type: URL and Content.
+After creating an Item of that type, you can enter a URL into the URL field, and choose the Import checkbox.
 When the item is saved and the checkbox is checked, information about the URL will be loaded into the Dublin Core Title, Description and Publisher elements.
-If available, the embed code will be loaded into a new item type element named Content.
+If available, the embed code will be loaded into Content.
 A representative image may also be loaded as an file for the item.

 **Note:** Any existing information from the elements listed above, as well as files assigned to the item, will be replaced upon import.